 Hayes continues,” Though hunting is generally poorest at the time of the full moon and is generally best when the night is totally dark, at all times—during favorable weather—when the moon rises during the daylight hours the days will be above average for hunting while at those times when the moon rises during the hours of darkness hunting will produce below average results.”

-The Almanac, in its fourth year of publication, is a 32-page, calendar-based guide to hunting and fishing seasons and regulations.
+The Almanac, in its sixth year of publication, is a 32-page, calendar-based guide to hunting and fishing seasons and regulations.
 The user-friendly text has proven popular with all kinds of hunters, the avid and not-so-avid.
 Every hunter counts the same in paying for management and protection of wildlife resources enjoyed by all of society.
 This is why it is so important to keep the base of hunters broad.

 An additional 1,000 copies of the Almanac have been custom-printed for other businesses, such as Finchburg Grocery and Gettin’ Outdoors Radio with Big Daddy Lawler.